 Virtual Simulcast Auction!

-Saturday, October 19 at 10:01 AM
+Saturday, October 19 at 10:00 AM

 Epic was chosen from a list of distinguished auction companies from across the United States to curate the Murphy Darden Sr. Museum Collection.
-Mr. Darden was born in Mississippi in 1928 and later relocated to Kalamazoo in 1948 where he lived out his life as an artist, engineer, architect, inventor, and more importantly as a historian who worked to document and share the true black history of this country.
+Mr. Darden was born in Mississippi in 1928 and later relocated to Kalamazoo in 1948 where he lived out his life as an artist, inventor, and more importantly as a historian who worked to document and share the true black history of this country.
 His collection ranges from black cowboys, to the Negro Leagues, to the the black heroes of the US military such as the Tuskegee Airmen, and to the ugly history of slavery with documents such as authentic slave sale receipts.
 We are honored to represent the Darden Family and Mr. Darden’s lifelong collection.

 You can learn more about Mr. Darden and his life’s work here: